GA-CustomLearning/ai-agents-for-leaders/INSTRUCTOR_GUIDE.md

   * In poll tool, have participants submit one commitment (e.g. “I will test my AI prompt with my finance team by next Wednesday”).
   * Share resources: GitHub repo, Slack channel #ai4-leaders.
+  * **Instructor Note:** Briefly introduce the optional GitHub challenges from the Participant Guide to encourage deeper engagement with the platform.
   * Thank participants and invite feedback via survey link.

 ## Troubleshooting & Tips